Sam-Andrews/child-diet-inequality/code/README_code.md

 docker build -t pipeline .
 ```

+You can then run the pipeline as normal (see `../README.md`)

 ### *"I want to bypass Docker"*

 If you're still encountering issues with Docker and/or would prefer to bypass the service altogether, you may instead directly run the job script.

 From the project root directory, simply run `./jobscript.sh` to execute the pipeline.
 Customisation flags may also be added (e.g. `./jobscript.sh -v -a 6 -A 18`).

 If running the job script directly, you should ensure your local environment is aligned with the Docker image as much as possible, particularly for R and its dependencies.
-You can do this by closely adhering to the computational environment specification (see below section).
+You can do this by closely adhering to the computational environment specification (see 'Computational environment' section).

-### *"The Shiny app doesn't open, even though the script appears to run"*
+### *"The Shiny app doesn't automatically open, even though the script appears to run"*

-While the Shiny app is pending in the terminal, enter `http://localhost:3838/` into your browser.
-Note that terminating the pipeline will make the Shiny app unavailable locally.
+While the Shiny app is pending in the terminal, manually copy and paste the local URL into your browser.
+This URL will be printed in the terminal, and may look like: `http://127.0.0.1:3838`.

+Alternatively, enter `http://localhost:3838/` into your browser while the script is pending.

+Note that terminating the pipeline (via Ctrl + C // Cmd + C) will make the Shiny app unavailable locally.

 If the Shiny app still refuses to run, then there is likely an issue with the local port not being correctly mapped.
 Instead, try running the below line.
 This is a more 'controlled' version of the pipeline, and as such customisation options are not available:

 ```
 docker-compose up pipeline
 ```

+### *"Running the Shiny app leaves the terminal infinitely pending"*

+This is by design.
+The terminal needs to be in a pending status so that the '3838' port is maintained, allowing the Shiny app to run in the browser.

+Simply press Ctrl + C // Cmd + C to terminate the Shiny script and complete the pipeline.

 ## Computational environment